raffaelladevita/clas12-timeline/qa-physics/README.md

     hipo files will be copied; this is a directory which the front-end will read in order to produce the web page version of the timelines.
-If you are not using this feature, change `TIMELINEDIR` to any local directory; if you don't want to edit `env.sh`, then simply create the directory `../www`, which is the default value of `TIMELINEDIR`
+If you are not using this feature, change `TIMELINEDIR` to any local directory; if you don't want to edit `environ.sh`, then simply create the directory `../www`, which is the default value of `TIMELINEDIR`

 ## PASS1 Procedure for Automatic QA